rahathossain690/GlaxOJ/README.md

 # GlaxOJ
-An online judge.
-Like all Online judge, it contains a set of coding problem, allows its authenticated users to solve them and get verdicts.
+GlaxOJ is an online judge application.
+Like all online judges, it contains a set of coding problems, allows its authenticated users to solve them and get verdicts.
 It allows some extended features too that users can enjoy.

 Live site: [GlaxOJ](https://glaxoj.herokuapp.com/)